Bachelor of Science (Honours) in Engineering Physics (Optoelectronics)

 Recognition and Prospects

-Applicants will be shortlisted for an interview, which will aim to evaluate their suitability, interest and ability in the programme, and to determine their communication and all-round skills.
+Applicants will be shortlisted for interviews, which will aim to evaluate their suitability, interest and ability in relation to the programme and determine their communication and all-round skills.

 Additional Documents Required